-Another example of signaling the co-occurrence of H+ and H2O2 is 93.
-The aminonaphthalimide with an aminoethyl sidechain is a well-recognized PET system for fluorescence switching 'on' in the presence of H+.267 Such a motif is also common within compounds which locate within acidic lysosome compartments.
-Electron-rich phenols have been employed as electron donors within luminescent PET systems, 269 and so the catechol unit should be able to launch a PET process across the dimethylene spacer if the thermodynamics are suitable.
+Another example of signaling the co-occurrence of H+ and H_2O_2 is 93.266 The aminonaphthalimide with an aminoethyl sidechain is a well-recognized PET system for fluorescence switching 'on' in the presence of H+.267 Such a motif is also common within compounds which locate within acidic lysosome compartments.268 Electron-rich phenols have been employed as electron donors within luminescent PET systems,269 and so the catechol unit should be able to launch a PET process across the dimethylene spacer if the thermodynamics are suitable.
 Therefore, the blocking of the tertiary amine with H+ and the transformation of the catechol with H2O2 should recover fluorescence in an AND logical manner (Fig. 3).
-The latter transformation gives rise to an o-quinone which can potentially serve as an electron acceptor (like pyridine units do) in a PET process involving the fluorophore but this does not appear to participate.
-The biological upshot is that $H_2O_2$ (stimulated lipopolysaccharide) within lysosomes becomes visible with the aid of AND gate 93 in glial cells.
-Rat brain slices and entire nematodes also yield some of their secrets concerning $H_2O_2$ and $H^+$ in this way.
+The latter transformation gives rise to an o-quinone which can potentially serve as an electron acceptor (like pyridine units do270) in a PET process involving the fluorophore but this does not appear to participate.
+The biological upshot is that H_2O_2 (stimulated bv lipopolysaccharide) within lysosomes becomes visible with the aid of AND gate 93 in glial cells.
+Rat brain slices and entire nematodes also yield some of their secrets concerning H_2O_2 and H^+ in this way.

 94 (ref.
 263) possesses a dinitrobenzenesulfonyl unit which is a PET acceptor and whose PET accepting component can be displaced selectively by a soft nucleophile like glutathione so that its PET process is eliminated.
-Its use in this manner has been known since 2005.
-94 also contains an arylboronate unit which can be oxidized to a phenolate so that a well-delocalized fluorophore of the fluorescein type is produced.
-Its use in this manner is also known.
-The same two units are reported in two different fluorescent molecules for separately detecting $H_2O_2$ and glutathione within a single 2018 publication.
-However, it is the combination of these two units within 94 which allows AND logic (Fig. 3) to emerge.
-When 94 is inside macrophage cells, it responds with 'high' fluorescence when exposed to external glutathione and an external $ONO_2^-$ donor.
-The same response is found when $ONO_2^-$ is stimulated in macrophages by application of lipopolysaccharide and when glutathione is stimulated with caffeic acid treatment.
+Its use in this manner has been known since 2005.271 94 also contains an arylboronate unit which can be oxidized to a phenolate so that a well-delocalized fluorophore of the fluorescein type is produced.
+Its use in this manner is also known.272 It is very interesting to note another case where these same two units are reported in two different fluorescent molecules for separately detecting H_2O_2 and glutathione within a single 2018 publication.273 However, it is the combination of these two units within 94 which allows AND logic (Fig. 3) to emerge.
+When 94 is inside macrophage cells, it responds with 'high' fluorescence when exposed to external glutathione and an external ONO_2^- donor.
+The same response is found when ONO_2^- is stimulated in macrophages by application of lipopolysaccharide and when glutathione is stimulated with caffeic acid treatment.

-Continuing the recent successes of detecting the coincidence of key players in small biospaces, 95 detects HSO3- and H+ in lysosomes.
-An amine side-chain provides the site for protonation and lysosome localization, as well as for PET donation.
-Popular lysosome sensors employ this design.
-A hemicyanine provides an electron-poor alkene for Michael addition by $HSO_3^-$ and also presents an easily rotatable double bond for de-excitation of the excited state.
+Continuing the recent successes of detecting the coincidence of key players14 in small biospaces, 95 detects HSO3- and H+ in lysosomes.274 An amine side-chain provides the site for protonation and lysosome localization, as well as for PET donation.
+Popular lysosome sensors employ this design.2 A hemicyanine provides an electron-poor alkene for Michael addition by HSO3- and also presents an easily rotatable double bond for de-excitation of the excited state.
 Thus, 95 has two separate sites with different pathways for excited state deactivation to out-compete fluorescence emission.
 Each of these pathways needs to be blocked by the appropriate input.
 The PET pathway from the amine is stopped by arrival of H+ to bind the amine and the double bond pathway is removed entirely by the Michael addition.
-Green fluorescence emerges as the output in an AND logical fashion from the inputs of HSO3 and H+.
+Green fluorescence emerges as the output in an AND logical fashion from the inputs of HSO3- and H+.